Xek0mb1k/Xek0mb1k/README.md

 > Development a site on JS on CSS/Html

-> Development discord bot on Python
+> Development discord bot on Pytho